Lumley Castle's new look dining room and menu is bringing more business to historic site

 Lumley Castle's new-look dining room and menu is bringing more business to historic site

-In its six centuries towering above Chester-le-Street, Lumley Castle has bore witness to some of history’s most-colourful chapters.
+In its six centuries towering above Chester-le-Street, Lumley Castle has borne witness to some of history’s most-colourful chapters.

 From its founders, the Lumley family, who fought in the War of the Roses and hosted a visit from King James I – who still lends his name to the venue’s top suite – to the 20th century wars and, most recently, the fight against Covid, the castle has remained a constant feature as the world around it has changed.